aws-samples/sample-packages-for-aws-tnb/README.md

 ni_id=$(aws tnb create-sol-network-instance --nsd-info-id $np_id --ns-name "My-Network1" --ns-description "Network Instance1 for the Sample NF" | jq -r '.id')
 ```

 5. Select the created Network Instance and select "Actions -> Instantiate" to start deployment of the Network Instance, i.e. creation of AWS infra (can be seen in CloudFormation), execute post-steps defined in the hook scripts in the Network package -  WhereAbouts installation, NAD creation & LB controller installation and finally the corresponding NF deployments (helm install of NF packages).
+At this step - ensure the Availability Zones are per your AWS region and SSH Keypair name is one created in the Pre-requisites module.

 To instantiate the Network instance using AWS CLI (e.g from Cloud9) - please use the following CLI commands -